Dr Ingrid Harvold Kvangraven

 Biography

-She is also the founder and editor of the blog Developing Economics, co-founder and Steering Group Member of Diversifying and Decolonising Economics (D-Econ), and coordinator of the Association for Heterodox Economics (AHE), among other things.
+Ingrid is also the founder and editor of the blog Developing Economics, co-founder and Steering Group Member of Diversifying and Decolonising Economics (D-Econ), on the management committee of the Association for Heterodox Economics (AHE), and on the advisory board of IDEAS Africa.

 Research

-Finally, her research on critically scrutinising the Economics field itself ranges from exploring the impact of the use of GDP as the main measure of growth, critically evaluating the use of randomised control trials (RCTs) in Economics, to unpacking and evaluating what decolonisation entails for the Economics field, including for its understanding of post-colonial economies and racial inequalities.
+Ingrid's empirical work has specifically focused on how finance in African economies is shaped by uneven structures of the global financial system.
+Finally, her research on critically scrutinising the Economics field itself ranges from exploring the Eurocentrism of the discipline, the impact of the use of GDP as the main measure of growth, and critically evaluating the use of randomised control trials (RCTs) in Economics.

 Teaching